Can a Faster Flow Nipple Cause Gas?

 - Fussing that feels nonstop

 If you also notice feeding refusal, weight loss, vomiting, diarrhea, or unusual stool colors, seek help promptly.
-You deserve clear answers and a plan that helps your baby feel free and comfortable.
+You deserve clear answers and a plan that helps your baby feel comfortable.

-If your baby seems fussy during feeding, coughs, or chokes, the nipple flow may be too fast, and extra air can add to gas.
+If your baby seems fussy during feeding, coughs, or chokes, the nipple flow may be too fast.
+Extra air can add to gas.

-Watch for persistent distress, poor weight gain, or feeding patterns that look hard work instead of ease.
+Watch for persistent distress, poor weight gain, or feeding patterns that look hard instead of calm.

-Your baby’s stool also gives clues: diarrhea, white, red, or black stool can signal something beyond normal gassiness.
+Your baby’s stool can also give clues.
+Diarrhea, white stool, red stool, or black stool can signal something beyond normal gassiness.

-When feeding and stool changes line up with discomfort, a faster flow nipple may be part of the problem.
+When feeding and stool changes appear with discomfort, a faster-flow nipple may be only one part of the problem.

 - Tight little fists during feeds